gerardgimenezadsuar/gerardgimenezadsuar/README.md

 ### AI Engineer & Data Scientist

-From data science roots to crafting end-to-end AI applications, I've spent the last 5 years as a freelancer pushing the boundaries of what's possible.
+From data science roots to crafting end-to-end AI applications, I've spent the last 5 years as a freelancer delivering value for customers.

 ### What I Do